linuskjk/CableProbe/README.md

 ## Why?

-Ever bought a pile of cheap USB-C cables from AliExpress only to find out they have no data lines?
+Ever bought a pile of cheap USB-C cables from AliExpress only to find out they are bad?
 Or struggled to figure out which cable actually supports fast charging?

 CableProbe was made to quickly sort through the cable drawer.
 It identifies the quality and features of almost any USB-C cable without needing a PC or complicated setup.